catseye/Wanda/README.md

 Note that after the value has "sunk", the `$` will "bubble up" all by itself, assuming the values on the stack are integers.

+It should now be straightforward to construct a [Tag system][] in Wanda, by matching patterns at the top (i.e. at the right edge of the string), and, upon a successful match, "sinking" new values to the bottom (the left edge of string).
+And because Tag systems are Turing-complete and Wanda can simulate any Tag system, Wanda is Turing-complete.

 History
 -------

-Wanda was originally conceived in 2009.
-I distinctly remember working on its reference implementation (in Haskell) on a laptop in a laundromat in Seattle.
-For some reason it had a right-to-left rewriting order.
+Wanda was originally conceived in 2009 (I distinctly remember working on its reference implementation, in Haskell, on a laptop in a laundromat in Seattle), but it wasn't as developed as what you see here; the idea that a Forth-like language could be defined using string-rewriting semantics was there, but it didn't really carry through with this idea.

-I'm not exactly certain why I shelved it.
-I think certain things about it were somewhat mystifying to me (I don't recall why I thought it benefited from having a right-to-left rewriting order) and/or it seemed like already-explored territory (again, I don't have a clear example of why I might have thought that; I might have encountered [Enchilda][] at that point; however, I think that was later — I don't think I had even heard of "concatenative" at that time — and besides, Enchilada is not all that similar.)
+There are probably several reasons for this.

+One is that I thought it should have a right-to-left rewriting order.
+I don't remember my reason for that (if I actually had one).
+It did not have the distinguished `$` symbol, so this would have resulted in an odd (or at least unintuitive) order of evaluation, and I never really worked that out.

+Another is that, the way I was implementing it in Haskell, it would have been most natural to describe the reduction function with an infinite type.
+Learning that Haskell did not support that "out of the box" was somewhat discouraging.
+Now, of course, I realize that you can fake that sort of thing with Haskell's `newtype`, but at the time it wasn't obvious.

+Did it also seem like already-explored territory to me?
+Perhaps; it feels like I felt that way at some point.
+I don't think I had encountered [Enchilda][] back then (I don't think I had even heard of "concatenative" languages at that time), but a year or two later, when I did learn there was already a stack-based rewriting-based language out there, it may have discouraged me further.

+But Enchilada is really not all that similar to Wanda, and the idea and the desire to turn it into a real (toy) language never really went away.
+So here we are.

 Further Work
 ------------

-If what's described here is Core Wanda, that suggests there might be more that could be productively added, and I do believe that.
+Here are some ideas for more features that might be productively added to the language, if we wanted more from it than just showing that it's Turing-complete.

 One thing that is atrractive is the possibility for creating new rules that are not written statically in the initial program.
 And